Welcome to our PE page

 In Years 3 - 6 the children continue to apply and develop a broader range of skills.
 They should enjoy communicating, collaborating and competing with each other.
 It is important at this stage that the children develop an understanding of how to improve in different activities and learn to evaluate and recognise their own success.

 Each year we enter school teams into competitive sports.
 Our football team gets the opportunity to compete in tournaments at Crewe and Liverpool and are now part of the Northwich MiniLleague - in Summer 2017 the team came second so were moved up to a group.
-The High 5 Netball squad regularly have matches against local schools and compete in a competition later in the year.
 Each year we aim to send a team to compete in Boccia we have been runners up several times.
 In 2015 we entered our first Basket ball tournament where we surprised ourselves and were unbeaten until the final, this happened again in 2016 and 2017, although we were knocked out in 2018.
 We have also sent teams to compete in Indoor Athletics, Cricket, Rounders, Quad Kids, Duathlon, Swimmin Gala, Orienteering, QuikSticks and Tennis.
 In 2018 / 19 we are now competing in a cross country league and have a girls' football team for the first time.

 We offer a variety of after school activities to children from Year 1 - Year 6.
 Some are paid for by parents which include: Dance, Judo and Fencing and some are funded from the Sports Premium.
 Each year we get local coaches into school to support during curriculum time in sports such as Cricket and Tennis.
 We also have good relationships with community teams who come in and do taster days to encourage pupils to join their club.